 Table of Contents

-Marijuana is a big family with hundreds of cannabinoids – natural and synthetic – that only continues to grow.
+ToggleMarijuana is a big family with hundreds of cannabinoids – natural and synthetic – that only continue to grow.
 Most recently, you may have started seeing PHC come up from your favorite companies.
-But what is PHC cannabinoid, and how does it differ from the many other cannabinoids you know?
-What’s the difference between PHC vs THC?
+But, what is PHC, and how does it differ from the many other cannabinoids you know?

 Even if you’ve never heard of this cannabinoid, Elevate Holistics is here to get you well-informed.

 Below, we’ll discuss the PHC cannabinoid and its effects, letting you know all it has to offer.
-So, let’s start with the basics:

-What is PHC?
+Understanding Hydrox4phc: What is PHC?

-If you ask even the most skilled experts in the cannabis industry, “What is the PHC cannabinoid?” they’re not going to give you a lot of information.
+If you ask even the most skilled experts in the cannabis industry, “What is PHC cannabinoid?” they’re not going to give you a lot of information.
 This is because PHC is one of the newest cannabinoids around — and we’re still learning a lot.

 Unlike more popular cannabinoids like THC and CBN, which have been around for decades, PHC is the new kid on the block, and there’s not much information about the unique cannabinoid.

-What we do know is that PHC is short for Hydrox4phc, and it is a synthetic cannabinoid derived from Delta-9 acetate.
+What we do know is that PHC is short for Hydrox4phc, and it is a synthetic cannabinoid derived from Delta 9 acetate.

-By synthetic, we mean that PHC does not occur naturally in the cannabis plant but scientists extract it via a special chemical process.
+By synthetic, we mean that PHC weed does not occur naturally in the cannabis plant but scientists extract it via a special chemical process.

 However, being synthetic does not mean that it is a chemical compound cooked up in the lab; it only means that scientists use a special extraction process to produce it from naturally occurring cannabinoids.

-Once PHC enters your system, it becomes THC — practically
+Once PHC enters your system, it becomes THC — practically.

 How is PHC Made?